thomasabishop/eolas/Databases/GraphQL/Apollo/Apollo_Client.md

 The convention is to name the query constant in `ALL_CAPS`.

-> Note that the name of the query on the client doesn't have to match the query type defined in the schema however it should reference it on the second line (`tracksFormHome)
+> Note that the name of the query on the client doesn't have to match the query type defined in the schema (there is no `GetTracks` in the schema), this is just a client-side designator.
+However it should reference the schema on the second line (`tracksForHome`).

 ### `useQuery` hook